 Buying a Liquor Store – Key Issues You Need to Know

-A liquor store is generally considered to be a solid business that is less prone to significant economic downturns, and that can be absentee-run.
-However, while it is true that liquor is generally a stable retail business, there is a lot that goes into a decision to buy a liquor store and it is not, in most cases, a good “hands-off” business.
+A liquor store is generally considered a solid business, less prone to significant economic downturns, and can be absentee-owned.
+However, while it is true that liquor is generally a stable retail business, there is a lot that goes into a decision to buy a liquor store, and it is not, in most cases, a good “hands-off” business.

 Like a general retail business, a liquor store’s profitability is also often driven by its location.
-However, while location is very important, it is not the most significant issue to consider.
+While location is important, it is not the most significant issue to consider.

 License Issues Are Crucial

-Obtaining the necessary licenses to operate a retail liquor store in New Jersey is the most important issue to consider.
-It is a complicated process, and in fact, it is the number one cause of deals falling apart and forcing some liquor store purchasers from abandoning their goal of purchasing a liquor store.
+Obtaining the necessary licenses to operate a retail liquor store in New Jersey is the most important consideration.
+It is a complicated process, and in fact, it is the number one cause of deals falling apart, forcing some liquor store purchasers to abandon their goal of buying a liquor store.

 There are several issues related to obtaining the necessary license(s) to operate a liquor store.

 Every municipality has a different set of ordinances and guidelines.
-In some towns, you can simply have a license transferred without any major effort from the current owner to the new one.
-In other areas, the new owner must apply for a new license and be evaluated and researched as to their background.
+In some towns, you can simply have a license transferred without any major effort on the part of the current owner to the new owner.
+In other areas, the new owner must apply for a new license and undergo background checks.

 Before you get too deep, learn the specifics related to licensing for that particular location in your particular municipality.
 Investigate this yourself with the appropriate governmental agencies.